top of page

 Royal Ontario Museum, The Exploration Place, Canadian Heritage: Museums Assistance Program

-The headdress formerly belonged to George A’Huille (also known as Hahul or Sidoman), the Keyohwudachun of the Susk’uz
+The headdress formerly belonged to George A’Huille (also known as Hahul or Sidoman), the Keyohwuduchun of the Susk’uz

 Whut’en in the mid-19th century.
-The headdress was and still is the physical symbol of authority of the Susk’uz Keyohwudachun traditional governance.
+The headdress was and still is the physical symbol of authority of the Susk’uz Keyohwuduchun traditional governance.

-Petra A'Huille is the great-great-granddaughter of George A’Huille and the current Keyohwudachun.
+Petra A'Huille is the great-great-granddaughter of George A’Huille and the current Keyohwuduchun.

 TERRITORY COMMEMORATION SIGNAGE